 - Announcer during live events.

-In the world of theatre, God microphones are often set up toward the back of theatre during rehersals.
-This can be in the seats, the control room, or another space where the director can see everything that’s happening on stage.
-Alternatively, the God mic could be set up somewhere in back-of-house where the stage director could call out directions from behind the scenes.
+In the world of theatre, God microphones are often set up toward the back of the theatre during rehearsals.
+This can be in the seats, the control room, or another space where the director can see everything happening on stage.
+Alternatively, the God mic could be set up somewhere in the back-of-house where the stage director could call out directions from behind the scenes.

-With a God mic, the director shouldn’t have to shout from his or her viewing position in order to make an announcement or call for a specific scene or action.
+With a God mic, the director shouldn’t have to shout from their viewing position to make an announcement or call for a specific scene or action.

-Similarly, the stage director shouldn’t have to yell across the stage to get his or her point heard if a God mic is set up.
+Similarly, the stage director shouldn’t have to yell across the stage to get their point heard if a God mic is set up.

 Note that these God microphones are really only effective in rehearsal.
 The mics are obviously not used during the actual performance in front of a paying audience.

 Speaking of live performances, some productions may have an unseen narrator and/or an omnipresent character.

 In these cases, a God mic can be positioned off-stage to allow the narrator’s lines or omnipresent character to be performed live.

 Perhaps the most common use of a God mic is to make live announcements during performances.
 This is done in ceremonies, musical and theatrical performances, schools (think of morning announcements from the principal’s office), and many more situations.